Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0004-unit-tests.md

 ## Decision

 Write unit tests using Jest and Enzyme.
-Include snapshot testing too, for additional testing.

 [Jest](https://jestjs.io/) is used as the main testing framework.
-Snapshot testing, which is a feature of Jest, is also used.

 [Enzyme](https://airbnb.io/enzyme/) is used as a utility of Jest to test React components.